adilonam/Driver-Alert/README.md

 **The code in this repository can be used to train and implement a real-time siren detector**

 ## About the detector
-The detector is a convolutional neural network (CNN) trained on sirens embedded in urban and car noise
+The detector uses a standard CNN to detect sirens in urban and car noise

 ### Video of working detector (click the image to go to video):